top of page

 Jess Fin Grant recipients

-Thanks to donations and fundraising efforts we have been able to provide monetary grants to a few individuals in Lehigh Valley that have been diagnosed with a primary malignant brain tumor.
+Thanks to donations and fundraising efforts we have been able to provide monetary grants to these local Lehigh Valley individuals diagnosed with a primary malignant brain tumor.
+We know Jess would be very pleased to be helping individuals who have been diagnosed with brain cancer, especially children.

 JamieLaskoClassroom_edited.jpg

 Meet Jamie!
-She is a 23-year-old Spanish teacher at Northampton High School.
+When diagnosed, she was a 23-year-old Spanish teacher at Northampton High School.
 Jamie was diagnosed with a brain tumor the size of a lime in February 2023.
-After many scans, she had brain surgery last April and found out her tumor was a grade 2 anaplastic astrocytoma glioma.
-They were unable to remove it completely due to complications and she has been taking chemotherapy to manage the remainder of her tumor.
+After many scans, she had brain surgery in April and found out her tumor was a grade 2 anaplastic astrocytoma glioma.
+Surgeons were unable to remove her tumor completely due to complications and she has been taking chemotherapy to manage the remainder of her tumor.
 She will need to remain on chemo and get quarterly MRIs for the rest of her life.

 Jamie is very thankful for the financial help.

-Sue Redfield is a member of Bethany Church and a resident of Allentown PA.
+Sue Redfield was a member of Bethany Church and a resident of Allentown PA.
 She was diagnosed in January 2024 with a glioblastoma grade 4 inoperable brain tumor.
-Sue recently completed 3 weeks of radiation and is undergoing chemotherapy treatment to fight her tumor.
-Sue needs some assistance, and the financial grant will aid in their ability to get some necessary equipment she needs.
+Sue completed 3 weeks of radiation and chemotherapy treatment to fight her tumor.
+When Sue needed assistance the financial grant aided in their ability to get some necessary equipment she needs.
+Sue went on hospice with no new treatment available and passed away in September 2024.

 bottom of page